paulmey/inspect-azure-vhd/README.md

 # inspect-azure-vhd [![Build Status](https://travis-ci.org/paulmey/inspect-azure-vhd.svg?branch=master)](https://travis-ci.org/paulmey/inspect-azure-vhd)

 This repo currently contains sample code that allows you to download individual files from an EXT2/3/4 Linux VHD in Azure.
-The code is still pretty rough (read: a big hack) and very much apartial implementation where it comes to reading EXT4.
-I've only tested this with one CentOS image, so YMMV.
+The code is still pretty rough and very much a partial implementation where it comes to reading EXT4.
+I've only tested this with a couple of CentOS images, so YMMV.
 PR's welcome and please do create issues for things you'll want to see.
-I'll start with some clean up and moving the EXT4 and blob stuff to their own packages.

 ## Usage